jenkinsci/simple-pull-request-job-plugin/README.md

 Detect the presence of certain types of the report based on a conventional location, and automatically publish them.
 If the reports are not in a conventional location, users could specify the location using the YML file.

+### Overview

+This plugin take build.yaml file (which will be stored in root location of repository which has to be built of target branch) and converts it to Declarative pipeline code internally and build the repository.
+Yaml syntax is very similar to Declarative pipeline code and examples can be found [here](yamlExamples).

 ### How to run this plugin

 Till this point of time plugin is tested with GitHub plugin, ans it needs to be installed on the jenkins instance.